SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 After declaring a new operator, you implement it by declaring a function that has the same name as the operator.
+If you're implementing a prefix or postfix operator, you must also mark that function declaration with the corresponding ``prefix`` or ``postfix`` declaration modifier.
+If you're implementing an infix operator, you don't mark that function declaration with the ``infix`` declaration modifier.
 To see an example of how to create and implement a new operator, see :ref:`AdvancedOperators_CustomOperators`.